Interview Query

 Question:

-Analyze the provided data and generate some specific recommendations on how our business can improve.
+Analyze the provided data and generate specific recommendations for improving our business.
 Provide any supporting analysis and state your assumptions in your work.

 The dataset includes information like: